katcipis/qconsp15/notes/intro-spark.md

 Later on there will be a interesting use case from spotify that relates to this idea.

-## Design and stuff
+## Design

 * If RDD partition is lost it will recover by recomputing (all nodes knows the entire graph)
 * If upstream processing is too heavy you can do checkpoints (tradeoff)
-* Relies heavily on caching to be achieve high performance
+* Relies heavily on memory caching to be achieve high performance
+* Also relies on commutativity and associativity of functions to enhance parallelism.
 * Has broadcast mechanism that can be useful to share small common datasets (avoid locality problem).
+* Process real time streaming as small batch jobs (with time windows).
+* Great potential to combine batch and streaming processing on the same system.
-* [Accumulators](TODO) can be used for telemetry on performance tests, or error collection.
+* [Accumulators](http://spark.apache.org/docs/1.2.1/programming-guide.html#accumulators) can be used for telemetry on performance tests, or error collection.
-* [Broadcast](TODO) variables are useful for small datasets.
+* [Broadcast](http://spark.apache.org/docs/1.2.1/programming-guide.html#broadcast-variables) variables are useful for common input datasets.
 * Has logical views of [RDDs to make it SQL](http://spark.apache.org/docs/latest/sql-programming-guide.html).
-* Eg. Loading a JSON as a RDD and apply a SQL logical view (visualize the structure of JSON data).
+* Eg. Loading a JSON as a RDD and apply a SQL logical view to visualize the structure of JSON data.
-* SQL is a form of algebra, analogous to functional stuff (map/filter/etc).
+* SQL is cool :-) (its algebra), analogous to functional stuff (map/filter/etc).

 On spark you have total freedom to transform data the way you want to.
-It is built on the idea of a [DAG](TODO) that have a source and a sink.
+It is built on the idea of a [DAG](http://en.wikipedia.org/wiki/Directed_acyclic_graph) that have a source and a sink.

 The endpoints (source and sink) can be any Hadoop filesystem and also a remote endpoint.
 It is pretty easy to receive data from a event source live and create an processing graph for it, sending